Mental Health Court takes measures to keep support afloat amid budget cuts

 Mental Health Court graduate, Brandi Clark, finally found the means to cope with her PTSD and anxiety after years of grappling with addiction as a way to self-medicate.

-Clark experienced outpatient and outpatient treatment underwent treatment in the rider system in prison in the Boise area, but nothing provided as much structure as she felt through Mental Health Court.
+Clark underwent treatment in the rider system in prison in the Boise area.
+But nothing provided as much structure as she received through Mental Health Court.

 “They not only held you accountable, but they also helped you develop the tools you needed to just live a sober life,” Clark said.
 “They had a whole team around us and it was really, really amazing for me.”